the-isf-academy/project_animation/README.md

 # Unit 0 Project: Animation
 >
-> This was writteni in Markdown.
-If you're interested in how to format markdown, click [here](https://www.markdownguide.org/basic-syntax/#images-1)
+> This was written in Markdown.
+If you're interested in how to format Markdown, click [here](https://www.markdownguide.org/basic-syntax/#images-1)

 ## Intial Contents